IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements

-Most requirements are documented in ITI TF-2 Transactions.
+Most requirements are documented in ITI TF-2 transactions.
 This section documents any additional requirements on profile’s actors.

 #### 34.1.1.1 Authorization Client